 My best recommendation for a “no leak” baby bottle is the Tommi Tippee Closer to Nature Baby Bottle.
 The reason this bottle is recommended by so many moms has to do with the super-sensitive nipple.
 The bottle screws into 3 parts for easy cleaning and sterilizing.

-It flexes like a real nipple, has a smooth silicone feel that resembles the feeling of real skin, which is the reason babies love this bottle so much!
-With its slower flow, it also makes it the best baby bottles for colic and reflux.
+It flexes like a real nipple, and has a smooth silicone feel that resembles the feeling of real skin, which is the reason babies love this bottle so much!
+With its slower flow, it also makes it the best baby bottle for colic and reflux.
 While some parents have reported leaking, many moms claim it works very well if you follow the assembly instructions!